zenml-io/zenml/docs/book/user-guide/starter-guide/starter-guide.md

 If you navigate to the run that you just executed, you will see a diagram view of the pipeline run, including a visualization of the data that is passed between the steps.
 Feel free to explore the Run, its steps, and its artifacts.

+If you have closed the browser tab with the ZenML dashboard, you can always reopen it by running `zenml show` in your terminal.

 ## Recap

 #### Step